cschweda/icjia-gata-next/markdown/funding/2019-voca-ffy18-housing.md

 created: '2019-10-15'
 posted: '2019-10-15'
 expires: '2019-12-01'
-excerpt: 'The Illinois Criminal Justice Information Authority is requesting proposals for grants for the Transitional Housing Program.
-Grants will be made with FFY18 Victims of Crime Act (VOCA) funds.
-A total of $5 million in funding in for transitional housing programs is available through this solicitation for use over a period of 12 months. '
+excerpt: 'ICJIA is requesting proposals for FFY18 Victims of Crime Act grants to support the development or expansion of transitional housing and related costs.
+A total of $5 million in funding is available through this solicitation for use over a period of 12 months. '
 status: 'live'
 section: 'funding'
 ---

 [LINK TO NOFO](NOFO.VOCA.TH.pdf) {.text-xs-center .nofo-link}

-The Illinois Criminal Justice Information Authority is requesting proposals for grants for the Transitional Housing Program.
-Grants will be made with FFY18 Victims of Crime Act (VOCA) funds.
-A total of $5 million in funding in for transitional housing programs is available through this solicitation for use over a period of 12 months.
+ICJIA is requesting proposals for FFY18 Victims of Crime Act grants to support the development or expansion of transitional housing and related costs.
+A total of $5 million in funding is available through this solicitation for use over a period of 12 months.

 **Application deadline: 11:59 pm, December 1, 2019.**